alppiskinSU/SleepingData---DSA210-Project/README.md

 By the end of the study, this project aims to answer the following questions:

 - Does getting more sleep lead to better academic performance?
-- Is there and ideal sleep schedule for increased focus and learning efficiency?
+- Is there an ideal sleep schedule for increased focus and learning efficiency?
 - How does poor sleep impact productivity and retention of information?